Skip to main content

 Yes, deliberately.
 A cap exchanges high-end revenue for high-end conversion.
 Without a cap, a customer with 50 decisions worth of work sees "$1,250 at checkout" and bounces — not because the price is wrong, but because the math triggers anxiety.
 With a cap, the same customer sees "$249, no surprises" and converts.
 The lost revenue at the very high end is a fair trade for the conversion lift in the middle.
 If your unit economics demand uncapped pricing, you are probably not selling decisions — you are selling consumption.

 Lower prices stop being better below a psychological floor.
 At $5, customers assume the product is a toy.
 At $0.99, they assume it is a scam.
 The floor signals "this is a real tool" and protects you from negative-margin transactions after Stripe fees, infrastructure, and any LLM/API cost.
-The StackScan floor is $25 because that is the price below which a single-action audit would not be profitable to deliver.
+StackScan's floor was $25 — the price below which a single-action audit would not have been profitable to deliver.
 Pick your floor on real unit economics, not vibes.

 Usage-based prices the inputs (API calls, seats, GB stored).
 Per-decision prices the outputs (recommendations, reports, deliverables).
 The customer's mental model is different: with usage-based, they monitor their consumption and worry about bill shock; with per-decision, they scope the work upfront and know the cost before they pay.
 Per-decision is better for one-shot tools; usage-based is better for infrastructure and ongoing platforms.